iBz-04/Seeker-o1/docs/architecture_overview.md

 ### User Interface

-The User Interface layer provides the means for users to interact with the Anus AI system.
+The User Interface layer provides the means for users to interact with the seeker-o1 AI system.

 #### Components

-- **CLI**: Command-line interface for interacting with the Anus AI agent.
+- **CLI**: Command-line interface for interacting with the seeker-o1 AI agent.
-- **Web Interface**: Optional web-based user interface for the Anus AI agent.
+- **Web Interface**: Optional web-based user interface for the seeker-o1 AI agent.
 - **API**: RESTful API for integration with external systems.

 #### Key Features